 We are currently working on a range of upgrades that are designed to improve parking and traffic flow at Queenstown Airport.
 Further details of each of these projects can be found below.

-Stage 4 car parking expansion and traffic flow improvements (commences February 2017)
+Stage 4 car parking expansion and traffic flow improvements (completed June 2017)

-Stage 4 works commenced in February 2017, with works expected to be completed by June in time for the busy winter season.
-The works include:
+Stage 4 works commenced in February 2017 and works were completed by June in time for the busy winter season.
+The works included:

 - Reintroducing the 2-minute public drop-off zone in its original location (where the coaches currently park).
 The public pick-up zone remains the same – entering the short-term public carpark which offers 20 minutes’ free parking

 - A new roundabout inside the airport entrance which will:

 - reduce traffic congestion and improve safety through the airport ring road

 - provide easy access to the long term car park

 - provide easy exit for coaches and rental cars without having to use the airport ring road